William Easton Hutchinson

-William Easton Hutchinson (July 14, 1860 – April 5, 1952) was an associate justice of the Kansas Supreme Court from May 12, 1927, to January 9, 1939.
+William Easton Hutchison (July 14, 1860 – April 5, 1952) was a justice of the Kansas Supreme Court from May 12, 1927, to January 9, 1939.

 Life and education

-He was born July 14, 1860 in Oxford, Pennsylvania to William G. Hutchison and Ann Eliza Hutchinson (nee Campbell).
+He was born July 14, 1860, in Oxford, Pennsylvania, to William G. Hutchison and Ann Eliza Hutchinson (née Campbell).

-He was educated in the public schools of Chester County, Pennsylvania before starting at Lafayette College in 1883 and graduated 1887.
+He was educated in the public schools of Chester County, Pennsylvania, before starting at Lafayette College in 1883 and graduated 1887.

 He then studied law and moved to Kansas to start his career in the practice of law.

-He married Miss Reba Anderson August 6, 1895 who was the daughter of Rev. David Anderson, Reba was born May 31, 1865.
+He married Miss Reba Anderson August 6, 1895, who was the daughter of Rev. David Anderson, Reba was born May 31, 1865.

 He was the Grand Master of the Kansas Ancient Free & Accepted Masons, a position he retired from in February 1913.
+In the 2010s, when the Grand Lodge of Kansas vacated its building in Topeka in a rush, Grand Master Hutchinson's Past Grand Master's apron was found in the trash being removed from the building and was rescued by a former grand lodge officer.

 He was president of the Kansas Bar association in 1911, and from 1911 until 1927 served as secretary of the Kansas state board of bar examiners.

 Career

-He worked as an attorney in Ulysses, Kansas until in October 1892 he was appointed by Governor Lyman U. Humphrey to be the judge of the 32nd judicial district when Theodosius Botkin resigned.
+He worked as an attorney in Ulysses, Kansas, until in October 1892 he was appointed by Governor Lyman U. Humphrey to be the judge of the 32nd judicial district when Theodosius Botkin resigned.
 He was then elected to continue in the position of District Judge, and was then re-elected for a second term by a strong majority.
 He was the busiest Kansas district judge and took to signing W. E. Hutchinson rather than his full name to save time.
-In 1987 he suggested two amendments to the prohibitions laws and addressed a mass temperance meeting remarking that when public sentiment was against a law, that law could not be enforced.
+In 1897 he suggested two amendments to the prohibitions laws and addressed a mass temperance meeting remarking that when public sentiment was against a law, that law could not be enforced.
 He was elected for further terms and was still firmly established in the seat in 1905, the same year that he decided he would seek to run for congress.
 In 1906 he announced that he would retire as district judge at the end of his term and pursue a political career seeking to serve as congressman for the seventh district.
-After his failure to move into politics, on January 11, 1907 he announced he would retire on January 14, 1907 and resume law practice in Garden City, Kansas.
+After his failure to move into politics, on January 11, 1907, he announced he would retire on January 14, 1907, and resume law practice in Garden City, Kansas.

 In 1921 he formed a new law form with C. R. Hope and A. M Fleming called "Hutchinson, Hope and Fleming".

 In January 1925 he was offered the position of pardon clerk by Governor Benjamin S. Paulen, he accepted.

 Later that year he was honored by having a school named after him, one of several Garden City schools named after city benefactors.

 He resigned from the post of pardon clerk February 1926 planning on returning to private practice, he was replaced by Judge A. S. Foulks.